 When I validated the form a series of red boxes appeared, what do I do?

 The red boxes indicate that you have either neglected to complete a field or the formatting of the answer is incorrect.
 Make the correction(s), validate again and save the document.
-Once the system confirms the application is okay a sixth page filled with bar codes will appear, this is part of your application and needs to be submitted.
+Once the system confirms the application is acceptable, a sixth page filled with bar codes will appear, this is part of your application and needs to be submitted.

 If you have further questions: attend a study permit workshop or contact us.